Theme park death probe 'taking too long'

 Her brother Muhammed Islam said the family hoped there would be "a quick resolution to all of the inquiries".

-Mr Islam said: "We cannot believe that it has been a year since Evha's death.
-'We miss her every single hour of every single day.
+"We cannot believe that it has been a year since Evha's death," Mr Islam said.
+"We miss her every single hour of every single day.

 "She was a wonderful daughter, sister, cousin and niece and we still miss her dreadfully."

-He said the family would gather to commemorate Evha's life and "remember all the good times that we had with her".
+Mr Islam said the family would gather to commemorate Evha's life and "remember all the good times that we had with her".

-Leicester East MP Keith Vaz, who has represented the family since Evha's death, said they were "very concerned about the delay" in the investigations.
+Leicester East MP Keith Vaz, who has represented the family since Evha's death on 9 May 2017, said they were "very concerned about the delay" in the investigations.

 ''The family are obviously still devastated by the tragic death of young Evha," he said.